Compute Node Power Control#

 Configure and emulate a serial port to the baseboard using the out-of-band network connection known as serial over LAN (SOL)

 Several dozen companies support IPMI, including many leading manufacturers of computer hardware.
-You can learn more about OpenIPMI from the OpenIPMI project page at http://openipmi.sourceforge.net, which includes links to documentation and downloads.
+You can learn more about OpenIPMI from the OpenIPMI project page at http://openipmi.sourceforge.net.

 Production system compute nodes are generally bare-metal nodes